dbpokorny/autoclave/README.md

 expression "x.foo" or "x['foo']".
 This is made possible by rewriting the syntax tree for expressions matching the patterns "a.b" and "a[b]" described above.

+#### `ACcanExportProperty(subject, foreignURL, property)`

+#### `ACcanExportProperties(subject, foreignURL, properties)`

-In order to see whether or not a given property can be exported to, a library function (which, being a system function, executes "without origin" and therefore without the constraint that it only read from and write to properties with an
+In order to see whether or not a given property can be exported to, these library functions (which, being system functions, execute "without origin" and therefore without the constraint that it only read from and write to properties with a
-$-URL extension) `ACcanExport(subject, foreignURL, property)` returns true or false depending on whether or not the subject[property] can be exported to the supplied URL.
+$-URL extension) return true or false depending on whether or not the subject[property] can be exported to the supplied URL.
 It is implemented as

     var ACcanExport = function ACcanExport(hostURL, subject, foreignURL, property) {
         var token = subject[property + foreignURL];